Ours is 'changi sarkar', delivered on promises: Channi | Headlines

 ''What I say that becomes law and I say what people, common people need,'' he added.

-''We made power cheaper from November 1 by Rs 3 for those having load up to 7 kW.
-In Punjab, power is the cheapest in entire India, I am making this claim, let anyone counter me,'' said Channi, accusing rivals of ''misleading'' people.
+''We made power cheaper from November 1 by Rs 3 for those having load up to 7 kw.
+In Punjab, power is the cheapest in the entire India, I am making this claim, let anyone counter me,'' said Channi, accusing rivals of ''misleading'' people.

+Constantly being attacked on sand rates, Channi said the rates have been fixed at Rs 5.50 per cubic feet and anyone could procure at this rate from the quarry.

+He said his government was also considering reducing the transportation rates for sand.

-Hitting out at the Shiromani Akali Dal over farm laws, he said, ''The SAD is the mother of these farm laws.
-They passed a law of contract farming first and they showed it to their (erstwhile) ally BJP, which later brought farm laws,'' he said.
+Hitting out at the Shiromani Akali Dal over farm laws, he said, ''The SAD is mother of these farm laws.
+They passed a law of contract farming first and they showed it to their (erstwhile) ally BJP, which later brought farm laws.''.

 ALSO READ